 However, this not just any zoo; this is the Zoooooom.
 As you can imagine with total cuteness, these animals are on the go.
 In fact, the zebras run so fast that they loose their stripes.
 The parrots are so quick in the sky that they leave trails of rainbows.
 The monkeys don’t even have time to grab the trees.
 With everyone so busy, fast, and running late, our dear little sloth has a slow-growing problem: She cannot make a friend.
 Who has time for friendship in this busy world?

 The animals are a little insulting to Sloth, asking her if she doesn’t have anything better to do.
 But Sloth has the ultimate life and mindset.
-She takes time to admire nature, basks in the sun, and lives a sleepy life that is true to her nature.
+She takes time to admire surroundings, basks in the sun, and lives a sleepy life that is true to her nature.
 Gosh, I just freaking love her.

 On the verge of depression, Sloth meets the perfect friend.
 SNAIL!
 Even though it takes her half a day to get down the tree, they meet for food and bevies.
 Spoiler alert: All of the other animals are getting tired and want a treat too.
 I mean, I see drinks and stop immediately.
 Sloth makes new friends in her new home while staying Sloth-like.
 Cue the audible, “Awwwww.”